-On December 18, 2014, the California Technology Assessment Forum (CTAF) will discuss the comparative clinical effectiveness and value of new interferon-free combinations of direct-acting antiviral (DAA) drugs for the treatment of chronic hepatitis C, genotype 1, the most common genotype in the United States.
+On December 18, 2014, the California Technology Assessment Forum (CTAF) held a public meeting to discuss the comparative clinical effectiveness and value of new interferon-free combinations of direct-acting antiviral (DAA) drugs for the treatment of chronic hepatitis C, genotype 1, the most common genotype in the United States.
 Our prior assessment in March 2014 evaluated single DAA drugs used with pegylated interferon and/or ribavirin.
-Since that review, the FDA has approved two new therapies that each combine two DAAs and do not require the use of either interferon or ribavirin.
-On October 10, 2014, the FDA approved the combination of ledipasvir/sofosbuvir and on November 5, 2014, the FDA approved the combination of simeprevir/sofosbuvir.
-At least two more combinations of DAAs are likely to receive FDA approval in the next few months.
+Since that review, the FDA has approved three new therapies that each combine DAAs and do not require the use of either interferon or ribavirin.
+On October 10, 2014, the FDA approved the combination of ledipasvir/sofosbuvir; on November 5, 2014, the FDA approved the combination of simeprevir + sofosbuvir.
+On December 19, the day after the CTAF public meeting, the FDA approved the combination of paritaprevir/ritonavir/ ombitasvir + dasabuvir with or without ribavirin.^a One other combination therapy (daclatasvir + sofosbuvir) was submitted for FDA approval and its clinical effectiveness included in this review.^b

-Chronic hepatitis C is a common infection that is a major cause of chronic liver disease, liver failure, and hepatocellular carcinoma (HCC), and it is the leading indication for liver transplantation in the Western world.
-Prior to 2011, the combination of pegylated interferon and ribavirin (PR) was the standard of therapy for the treatment of chronic hepatitis C. Fewer than half of patients with genotype 1 clear the virus from their bloodstream entirely and maintain a sustained virologic response (SVR) 24 weeks after the end of treatment with PR.
-PR therapy can be difficult, however, as both interferon and ribavirin can produce severe fatigue and body aches, and in some cases, dangerous levels of anemia, neutropenia, and/or thrombocytopenia.2 The 2011 introduction of first generation DAA protease inhibitors boceprevir and telaprevir resulted in substantially improved SVR rates in many patients when combined with PR.
+Chronic hepatitis C is a common infection that is a major cause of chronic liver disease, liver failure, and hepatocellular carcinoma (HCC), and it is the leading indication for liver transplantation in the Western world.1 Prior to 2011, the combination of pegylated interferon and ribavirin (PR) was the standard of therapy for the treatment of chronic hepatitis C. Fewer than half of patients with genotype 1 clear the virus from their bloodstream entirely and maintain a sustained virologic response (SVR) 24 weeks after the end of treatment with PR.
+PR therapy can be difficult, however, as both interferon and ribavirin can cause severe fatigue and body aches, and in some cases, dangerous levels of anemia, neutropenia, and/or thrombocytopenia.2 The 2011 introduction of first-generation DAA protease inhibitors boceprevir and telaprevir resulted in substantially improved SVR rates in many patients when combined with PR.
 This improvement came with new challenges including significant additional side effects and drug-drug interactions as well as stringent dosing requirements and high pill burdens for patients.3 In 2013, the FDA approved the second generation of DAAs, simeprevir and sofosbuvir, which in combination with PR increased SVR rates with shorter duration of therapy and fewer adverse events.
 Since the March 2014 CTAF review on hepatitis C therapies, investigators have published promising results on several interferon-free therapies that combine two or more DAAs.

-As highlighted in the prior CTAF assessment, the new drugs are expensive, with new combination therapies costing approximately \$65,000 to \$190,000 per course of therapy depending on treatment duration.
-Because chronic infection with HCV is relatively common, this translates into an enormous potential budget impact for federal, state, and private health insurers.
-Because of the tension between the potential cost-effectiveness of these new agents (i.e., their "care value") and their budgetary impact (i.e., health-system value), ICER commissioned a detailed cost-effectiveness model to provide a more robust analysis of the benefits and costs of the new agents for the current assessment.
+As highlighted in the prior CTAF assessment, the new drugs are expensive, with new combination therapies costing approximately \$65,000 to \$190,000 per course of therapy depending on treatment duration.^{4,5} Because chronic infection with HCV is relatively common, this translates into an enormous potential budget impact for federal, state, and private health insurers.
+Because of the tension between the potential cost-effectiveness of these new agents (i.e., their "care value") and their budgetary impact (i.e., "health-system value"), ICER developed a detailed cost-effectiveness model to provide a more robust analysis of the benefits and costs of the new agents for the current assessment.